Tag: sanctification

 Psalm 84; 2 Chronicles 29:1–11, 16–19; Hebrews 9:23–28

-A few days ago, we read about cleansing the Temple.
+A few days ago, we read about Jesus cleansing the .
 As noted, then, prophets doing “over-the-top” things weren’t totally unexpected.
-Generally, it was uncomfortable, but God’s true prophets weren’t known to bring comfort without discomfort.
+Generally, it was uncomfortable, but God’s true prophets weren’t known to bring without discomfort.

 Of course, Hezekiah it not the norm.
 The only time this really would work would be if the church and the government actually respected each other’s place, honored it, and behaved honorably themselves.
 Neither government nor church has a sterling record.
 They don’t even have a tin record.